jakub-spisak/softrobotics_algorithms/README.md

    A replay buffer stores collected transitions, enabling policy updates using off-policy methods.
 This accelerates learning by reusing past data and efficiently integrating experiences from randomized domains.

 ## Experiments
 The experiments were conducted using the simulation platform SOFA-Gym.
 In this environment we mainly focused on TrunkReach model training and testing.
-The training used PPO algorithm for its policy giving us limited results, compared to RFDROPO.
+The training used PPO algorithm for its policy giving us limited results, compared to RF-DROPO.
 The robotic arm reached the target only in very few cases, the training lasted for numerous hours and it takes a lot of time to reach the target.
-Using RFDROPO on the other hand, the robot needed much less training to get a faster and more precise results.
+Using RF-DROPO on the other hand, the robot needed much less training to get a faster and more precise results.

 ### TrunkReach - PPO